letelescope/ascom-flat-panel/README.md

 - A light panel with variable brightness
 - A motorized cover

 The cover is motorized using a servo motor and held in open/close positions using simple magnets.
 The lightpanel is made using LEDs and the variable brightness is achieved via pulse width modulation (PWM).
-This "electronico-mechanical" assembly is controlled via a Sam-d21 controlled base board with a custom firmware within a custom PCB.
+This "electronico-mechanical" assembly is controlled via a SAM-D21 based board with a custom firmware within a custom PCB.
 The SAM-D21 is particullarly suited because

+- it can output 5V, that is needed to power the servo.
-- it can output 5V
+- it can output +3V3 and allow us to choose between 3V anf 5V to power the LEDs.
-- It has 16 bits counters necessary to achieve fast PWM.
+- It has 16 bits timer counters necessary to achieve fast PWM.
 We do not want flickering flats...

 One can connect and send commands to the flat-panel using Serial (COM Port) over USB.
 When plugged in the device will be recognized by windows/linux as a COM device.

 Finally this is drived by ASCOM/INDI, such that one can fully automate taking flats following the acquisition sessions of our beloved night sky targets.

 > ⚠ **DISCLAIMER**
 > This project is built around the Seeeduino XIAO board that uses the ATSAMD21G18A-MU chip.
-This is the only beard that we tested.
-This may work on other boards that uses these SAMD21 chips, but this may need so rework on the firware, the PCB layout and the mechanical assembly.
+This is the only board that we tested.
+This may work on other boards that uses these SAMD21 chips, but this may need some rework on the firware, the PCB layout and the mechanical assembly.

 Now that we have the big picture let's get real and build the thing !